Auditory Processing Disorder

 The other day, my younger son and I were on my tablet.
 We were choosing team gear to purchase for his new AAU basketball team.
 I was looking at the website and he was on his phone, and he was describing things to me and asking me questions (what size do I wear? should I get red or black?).
 Kevin was nearby playing with one of his toys that makes noise.

 The Sixers game was on the TV.
-Then, my husband entered the room and started talking about doing and getting his COVID booster.
+Then, my husband entered the room and started talking about going to get his COVID booster.

 noise